misdirection/medyator/README.md

 ```

-Look at the test for more examples.
+Look at the tests for more examples.

 ## Planned Features